When we decided that we wanted to go through the Non-lucrative Visa process and live in Spain, it was because we had a long-term goal.

 2. You will be able to get health care from the state, you will no longer need private health insurance.

 Note: you can have access to Spanish Public Healthcare after 1 year of temporary residency in Spain under the Convenio Especial social security scheme (depending on where you live in Spain).
-The major advantage of Convenio Especial is that – unlike private insurance – you cannot be rejected for pre-existing conditions.
+The major advantage of Convenio Especial is that – unlike private insurance – you cannot be rejected for pre-existing conditions (you do however have to pay to have access to public health care through Convenio especial.
+More here).

-3. You have freedom of movement anywhere within the Schengen zone with no time limits.
+3. You have freedom of movement anywhere within the Schengen zone with no visa requirements (you are allowed 90 days in other countries of the Schengen within a 180 day period).

 4. You can live outside of Spain and have Tax residency outside of Spain (but make sure to read the notes I’ve detailed below).
 The rule is that you should not be out of the Spain more than 12 months continuously and consecutively.
 So if you are spending a lot of time outside Spain it is advisable that you come back once a year and get your passport stamped1.
 In addition, by being out of Spain more than 183 days in a calendar year, you will not have to file taxes in Spain (unless your main source of income is located in Spain OR your spouse or children are tax residents of Spain)2.